-- 7.42 Policy CS15 identifies open space as being important to the borough in terms of "health, sport, recreation and play, the economy, culture, biodiversity, providing a pleasant outlook and providing breaks in to the built up area". - As the space is private, in terms of design and the impact on the Conservation Area, Officers have previously set out that the most relevant aspects of this policy consideration would be providing a pleasant outlook and providing breaks in the built environment. - Policy CS15 also seeks to preserve and enhance the historic, open space and nature conservation importance of Hampstead Heath and its surrounding area by various measures, including protecting Metropolitan Open Land, public and private open space and protecting views from The Heath and across it. - The proposed site is located in Fitzroy Open space which is identified as private open space.
-In comparison to the existing building the new building is undoubtedly larger in footprint, but the proposed building has been carefully designed to work with the topography of the site and enhance the existing attributes of the site through repositioning the building and improving the boundary treatment, landscaping and planting on the site including a significant numbers of new trees. - The visual break through the south of the site has been maintained and the proposed building is set back from the boundary not only further from the extant building, but also further from that previously consented by the most recent extant permission for redevelopment. - Furthermore, an additional benefit of moving the building further into the site is that this part of the site is screened by the mature trees along the boundary which are proposed to be retained and it leaves additional room for planting larger new trees for screening. - Given the level of planting with new trees, boundary fence/hedge and modulation of the proposed building with additional set back and articulation to the north of the building, the whole building will not read as significantly larger than the existing or consented building in views from the street along Fitzroy Park.
-While the views from some surrounding buildings will change, this will not be in a harmful way given the change occurs in the context of the removal of a building which actively detracts from the appearance of the area in its long empty and decayed form. - It is acknowledged that the proposed building would project further into the plot than the existing but this is at a lower level which would largely be invisible from any aspect, and in particular would have no impact on views from the public realm.

-7.50 Despite the larger footprint of the building this still compares favourably with the footprint and plot to building ratios of other sites in the vicinity and the majority of the site would still be undeveloped and left open.

-It was previously noted by Officers that it is the space left undeveloped that is the most sensitive area, and the whole western section of the plot remains available for high quality landscaping, additional space is created for substantial planting on the property frontage, and the space next to No. 55 Fitzroy Park is left open for views through towards Hampstead Heath and the area adjacent to the neighbouring gardens and pond which cumulatively provides a larger unbroken area.
+- 7.43 Policy CS15 identifies open space as being important to the borough in terms of "health, sport, recreation and play, the economy, culture, biodiversity, providing a pleasant outlook and providing breaks in to the built up area". - As the space is private, in terms of design and the impact on the Conservation Area, Officers have previously set out that the most relevant aspects of this policy consideration would be providing a pleasant outlook and providing breaks in the built environment. - Policy CS15 also seeks to preserve and enhance the historic, open space and nature conservation importance of Hampstead Heath and its surrounding area by various measures, including protecting Metropolitan Open Land, public and private open space and protecting views from The Heath and across it. - The proposed site is located in Fitzroy Open space which is identified as private open space.
+In comparison to the existing building the new building is undoubtedly larger in footprint, but the proposed building has been carefully designed to work with the topography of the site and enhance the existing attributes of the site through repositioning the building and improving the boundary treatment, landscaping and planting on the site including a significant number of new trees. - 7.47 The visual break through the south of the site has been maintained and the proposed building is set back from the boundary further from the extant building, consistent with that previously consented by the most recent permission for redevelopment in 2016. - 7.48 The additional benefit of moving the building further into the site is that this part of the site is screened by the mature trees along the boundary which are proposed to be retained and it leaves additional room for planting larger new trees for both screening and visual amenity/outlook. - The proposals, which include planting of new trees, a new boundary fence/hedge, modulation and set back of the proposed building over the existing situation and the articulation to the north of the building, the whole building will not read as significantly larger than the existing building in views from the street along Fitzroy Park.
+The proposal also remains entirely as consented in 2016.
+While the views from some surrounding buildings will change with the proposal built out, this will not be harmful given the change occurs in the context of the removal of a building which actively detracts from the appearance of the area in its long empty and decayed form. - 7.50 As with the extant approved scheme, it is acknowledged that the proposed building would project further into the plot than the existing building, but this is at a lower level which would largely be invisible from outside the side, and in particular would have no impact on views from the public realm. - 7.51 Despite the larger footprint of the building this still compares favourably with the footprint and plot to building ratios of other sites in the vicinity and the majority of the site would still be undeveloped and left open. - 7.52 It was previously noted by Officers that it is the space left undeveloped that is the most sensitive area, and the whole western section of the plot remains available for high quality landscaping, additional space is created for substantial planting on the property frontage, and the space next to 55 Fitzroy Park is left open for views through towards Hampstead Heath and the area adjacent to the neighbouring gardens and pond which cumulatively provides a larger unbroken area.